tycrek/degoogle/README.md

 | [Popcorn Time](https://popcorntime.sh/faq) |  | Open source software for desktop and mobile that let you easily stream movie/TV torrents. **Be careful if your country or ISP has policies against torrenting, a VPN is recommended.** Thanks @je-vv |
 | [Nuclear Music Player](https://nuclear.js.org/) |  | Streaming music player that finds music from free sources automatically. |

+- *I can no longer recommend [Emby](https://emby.media/) as they are [no longer open-source](https://www.linuxuprising.com/2018/12/jellyfin-free-software-emby-media.html).*
+- *Thanks to u/eA8KESARaW6iqCpHsbE4 for suggesting Jellyfin and pointing out that Emby isn't open-source.*

 #### Fonts